oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 - TLP:CLEAR
 - TLP:GREEN

-MUST exist.
-Each ROLIE feed document MUST be a JSON file that conforms with \[#link(<RFC8322>)[RFC8322]\].
+SHALL exist.
+Each ROLIE feed document SHALL be a JSON file that conforms with \[#link(<RFC8322>)[RFC8322]\].

-The ROLIE feed document MUST contain a feed category with the registered ROLIE information type `csaf`.
-The `scheme` for this category MUST be `urn:ietf:params:rolie:category:information-type`.
+The ROLIE feed document SHALL contain a feed category with the registered ROLIE information type `csaf`.
+The `scheme` for this category SHALL be `urn:ietf:params:rolie:category:information-type`.

 #emph[Example 1:]#box()<requirement-15-rolie-feed-eg-1>